Abram Wood: Regular Army

 He returned with the detachment to Fort Reno in December 1878 and served with Company G until June 28, 1879.
 From July 9, 1879, to February 1, 1880, Wood served as regimental quartermaster at Fort Clark.
 The regiment relocated to Fort Garland, Colorado, in October 1879 in response to the "Meeker Massacre" bu Ute Indians, and in March 1880 returned to Fort Reno.
 In May, 1881, Wood's company was part of an expedition that moved the Uncompaghre Utes to the new Ouray Agency in Utah, and then continued to Arizona to quell an outbreak of hostilities with Apaches, before being posted to Fort Stanton, New Mexico, on November 17.
 He remained there until March 10, 1883, when he went on leave of absence.

 For the next ten months Wood traveled to Europe, where he observed maneuvers of the French Army, and was promoted to captain on June 30, 1883, while in France.
 He returned to Fort Stanton on January 22, 1884.
 In May his troop marched to Fort Huachuca, Arizona, where Wood served as post commander and operated in the field against the Chiricahua Apaches.
 On July 31, 1886, he was posted to Fort Bowie, Arizona, with frequent duty in the field, until September 29, 1887.
+In early 1887, he married Minnie M. Mansfield in Chicago, Illinois.
+Her sister was the wife of infantry officer William S. Worth.
 His troop returned to Fort Huachuca, where it was stationed until May 1890, with Wood taking extended leave for illness for four months in 1888.
 In the autumn of 1889 the entire regiment assembled at Fort Grant for a camp of instruction and field maneuvers.

-In May 1890 Wood's battalion of the 4th Cavalry transferred to the Department of California, stationed at the Presidio of San Francisco.
+In May 1890, Wood's battalion of the 4th Cavalry transferred to the Department of California, stationed at the Presidio of San Francisco.